agoila/udacity-carnd-P2/Writeup-P2.md

 ![alt text][image9]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because it belongs to a class (class 0) that has the minimum number of examples in the training/validation/test set.
+In short, the model doesn't see enough representative examples in the datasets and hence it hasn't learned very well on this type of image.

 #### Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).